joebluetree/github/readme.md

 ## identifying multiple git accounts
 <p>
-you can give an identifier at the end of the host by entering a hyphen and and identifier adn the same will be used while refereing the git url
+you can give an identifier at the end of the host by entering a hyphen and an identifier .the same will be used while refereing the git url
 </p>

+## multiple git account settings
 ```
 HOST github.com-[user1]
 git@github.com-[user1]:gitaccount/gitrepo.git